Hypnosis: Applications

-There are numerous applications for hypnosis across multiple fields of interest, including medical/psychotherapeutic uses, military uses, self-improvement, and entertainment.
-The American Medical Association currently has no official stance on the medical use of hypnosis.

 Hypnosis has been used as a supplemental approach to cognitive behavioral therapy since as early as 1949.
 Hypnosis was defined in relation to classical conditioning; where the words of the therapist were the stimuli and the hypnosis would be the conditioned response.
 Some traditional cognitive behavioral therapy methods were based in classical conditioning.
 It would include inducing a relaxed state and introducing a feared stimulus.
 One way of inducing the relaxed state was through hypnosis.

 Hypnotism has also been used in forensics, sports, education, physical therapy, and rehabilitation.
 Hypnotism has also been employed by artists for creative purposes, most notably the surrealist circle of André Breton who employed hypnosis, automatic writing, and sketches for creative purposes.
 Hypnotic methods have been used to re-experience drug states and mystical experiences.
 Self-hypnosis is popularly used to quit smoking, alleviate stress and anxiety, promote weight loss, and induce sleep hypnosis.
 Stage hypnosis can persuade people to perform unusual public feats.

 Some people have drawn analogies between certain aspects of hypnotism and areas such as crowd psychology, religious hysteria, and ritual trances in preliterate tribal cultures.

 Hypnotherapy

 Hypnotherapy is a use of hypnosis in psychotherapy.
-It is used by licensed physicians, psychologists, and others.
 Physicians and psychologists may use hypnosis to treat depression, anxiety, eating disorders, sleep disorders, compulsive gambling, phobias and post-traumatic stress, while certified hypnotherapists who are not physicians or psychologists often treat smoking and weight management.
+Hypnotherapy is generally not considered to be based on scientific evidence, and is rarely recommended in clinical practice guidelines.
 Hypnotherapy was historically used in psychiatric and legal settings to enhance the recall of repressed or degraded memories, but this application of the technique has declined as scientific evidence accumulated that hypnotherapy can increase confidence in false memories.

-Hypnotherapy is viewed as a helpful adjunct by proponents, having additive effects when treating psychological disorders, such as these, along with scientifically proven cognitive therapies.
-The effectiveness of hypnotherapy has not yet been accurately assessed, and, due to the lack of evidence indicating any level of efficiency, it is regarded as a type of alternative medicine by numerous reputable medical organisations, such as the National Health Service.
+Proponents of hypnotherapy claim it can have additive effects when treating psychological disorders alongside of scientifically proven cognitive therapies.
+The effectiveness of hypnotherapy has not yet been accurately assessed, and, due to the lack of evidence indicating any level of efficacy, it is regarded as a type of alternative medicine by numerous reputable medical organisations, such as the National Health Service.

-Preliminary research has expressed brief hypnosis interventions as possibly being a useful tool for managing painful HIV-DSP because of its history of usefulness in pain management, its long-term effectiveness of brief interventions, the ability to teach self-hypnosis to patients, the cost-effectiveness of the intervention, and the advantage of using such an intervention as opposed to the use of pharmaceutical drugs.

-Modern hypnotherapy has been used, with varying success, in a variety of forms, such as: